wedaa/LongTail-Log-Analysis/README.md

 59) There's a bug in the "normalization" code for some of the statistics webpages.

-60) I desperately need to optimize the LongTail_analyze_attacks.pl script since it takes so long to run
+60) RELEASE 1.5 I desperately need to optimize the LongTail_analyze_attacks.pl script since it takes so long to run

 61) RELEASE 2: I need to convert LongTail.sh to LongTail.pl so that it
 runs faster.
 Now that I know what I'm looking for, it's time to run it